brimdata/zui/CONTRIBUTING.md

 npm start
 ```

 `npm install` will download all required dependencies, including zqd and zeek.
-Running `npm start` will compile files from `./src` to `./dist` and open the app.
+Running `npm start` will compile source files in the root directory to `./dist` and open the app (see babel.config.js for details on what get compiled).
 When a file is changed, it will recompile it and reload the app.

 On subsequent updates, `git pull` then `npm install`.